-Leveraging advanced research and deep clinical expertise to develop and test new treatments that can reduce the impact of disease on patients and society.
+Leveraging advanced research and deep clinical expertise to develop and test new treatments that can reduce the impact of arthritis, allergies and autoimmune diseases on patients and society.

 Exciting new medical advances that enable doctors to better diagnose and treat disease frequently grab national headlines.
 What’s not always as visible is the full breadth and depth of research that collectively plays a vital role in making these advances possible.

 For nearly 30 years, the UNC Thurston Arthritis Research Center has been at the forefront of basic science and clinical research in rheumatology, allergy and immunology.
 The Center’s investigators conduct cutting-edge research in osteoarthritis, rheumatoid arthritis, lupus and other autoimmune conditions, and food allergies.
 This work includes basic studies using cells and tissues to investigate disease mechanisms, population-based and clinical studies to uncover risk and predictive factors, clinical trials to bring new discoveries to the clinic, and community-based research to implement strategies to assist patients dealing with a variety of rheumatologic and allergic conditions.
 The Center’s investigators are passionate about research for a very important, yet simple reason: they are passionate about helping patients.

 The UNC Thurston Arthritis Research Center operates with the philosophy that a viable and effective research environment must be multi-dimensional.
 Its nationally renowned research scientists and clinicians regularly share data, insights and resources with colleagues across the UNC system, as well as with leading rheumatology, allergy and immunology colleagues throughout the world.
 Their collective goal is to advance the existing base of medical knowledge and bring forth significant benefits for society.